PatPinn/Raspberry/README.md

 ![Db2 Warehouse](images/DB2_Catalog.jpeg)

-2. To get started, find the myWorkshop-Db2 service in your Bluemix dashboard and click on it to launch the service.
+2. To get started, find the  your Db2 service in your Bluemix dashboard and click on it to launch the service.
-3. Like the IoT Platform service, this will land you on the “Service Details” page of your Db2 Warehouse on Cloud service where you should click .
+3. Like the IoT Platform service, this will land you on the “Service Details” page of your Db2 Warehouse on Cloud service where you should click Open.
 Note: The Db2 Warehouse on Cloud service should then launch in a separate browser window or tab leaving the Service Details tab open as well.
 Keep this tab open as it will make returning to the Bluemix dashboard much easier.